 Sitting across from me now, a french Canadian with no accent.
 Probably about 50lbs overweight, braids in his hair, And his beard.
 Rocking some emotional music, with misunderstood high-pitched teens belting out their pains and insecurities.
 He’s just sitting there, looking at me more often than I’m comfortable with.
 Every glance pisses me off a little more.

 “Listen to this song, you’ll like this song” fuck you.
 Quit looking at me.
 This french Canuck is a mad beatboxer.
-Last night he tore the roof off Sublime Open Mic, it was impressive, but not when he sits in the hostel making those stupid fucking noises with his mouth all day long.
+Last night he tore the roof off Sublime Open Mic, it was impressive the crowd was hypnotized, but not when he sits in the hostel making those stupid fucking noises with his mouth all day long.

 Why don’t I just get up?
 Go somewhere else?
 Masochim, is my only guess… I’m letting it build, and I’m not sure why.
 There are places on this lake full of people sizing you up and down, judging your credibility by the amount of dread locks in your hair… Sitting around in circles trying to figure out which one of them hates Walmart the most.
 So it came down to this: Either I suit up in my Cowboy boots, cowboy hat, Speedo, and beer bottle cap necklace, go on a hunt for whatever drugs I can find and terrorize this neo-hippy destination… or I pack up and leave.